 Towards the end of the 19th Century the town of Klausenberg is ruled by Dracula, king of all Vampires with an iron fist.
 Dracula has ruled over the town for close to 100 years.
-Though there were many attempts to slay the Demon, all failed and now the people are so terrified of the monster they dare not strike back at him, even if their own loved ones become his victims, out of fear of a reprisal.
+Though there were many attempts to slay the Demon, all failed and now the people are so terrified of the monster they dare not strike back at him.
 Every couple of nights Dracula ventures into the town and murders a young woman.
 Some of them he turns into Vampires, but even then they are still poorly treated by him and often discarded after a short period of time.

 Jonathan Harker soon arrives at Castle Dracula.
 Harker is a student of Van Helsing, one of the worlds leading experts on Vampires.
 The study of Vampires is obscure and poorly researched and thus most people though having heard stories of the monsters are unsure of which myths are true.
 Van Helsing meanwhile has devoted his life to studying them and has discovered many things in his research that has eluded others throughout the years.
 He plans to murder Dracula and finally free Klausenberg from his rule.